An Industry of Variable Resistance

-Your key industry influencers will always vary dependent upon where you are placed – Building designers, specifiers, manufacturers and contractors, for example, all retain a somewhat unique view of what goes on, and importantly how it’s dealt with at any given level.
+Your key industry influencers will always vary depending upon where you are placed – Building designers, specifiers, manufacturers and contractors, for example, all retain a somewhat unique view of what goes on, and importantly how it’s dealt with at any given level.
 Public sector construction rewards can be higher, with large value contracts often providing the higher profit margins that help dull the undoubted pain that working in this environment can impart.
 “He who pays the piper calls the tune”, and government departments dictating that projects must be executed through the use of BIM by a pre-determined date, with reduced carbon footprints, and any other number of edicts that they consider might save the public purse and therefore their bacon come election time, by default lead the way by in effect forcing innovation.

 The corporates strike a similar profile, with the public purses exchanged for those belonging to the shareholders.
-So perception of innovation and “doing the right thing” is a key driver.
+So the perception of innovation and “doing the right thing” is a key driver.

-It can be a long jump down from that platform to the next operating level that feature those aspirational enough to want to be involved with the cutting edge.
-They have the perception that their voluntary adherence to a code, or directive, will allow them to at least try on the big boys shoes.
+It can be a long jump down from that platform to the next operating level that features those aspirational enough to want to be involved with the cutting edge.
+They have the perception that their voluntary adherence to a code, or directive, will allow them to at least try on the big boys’ shoes.
 That’s great, after all a western economy without ambition will soon cease to impress.

 A Private Trend

 The take up of technology will invariably mean investment. – Investment in training, equipment, software; the list isn’t endless and is undoubtedly pricey.
-Case studies do sometimes demonstrate a tangible ROI, and also act as a catalyst for the wannabes to join the queue.
-For those that ‘must have’ it’s the BIM queue that the case studies lead us to believe will yield not only cost savings, but important early adopter industry kudos.
+Case studies do sometimes demonstrate a tangible ROI and also act as a catalyst for the wannabes to join the queue.
+For those that ‘must have’ it’s the BIM queue that the case studies lead us to believe will yield not only cost savings but important early adopter industry kudos.
 Those pioneers are long past the “spinning TARDIS in space” stage, but the attraction that 3D presentation of our building designs remains a huge attraction and indeed a supreme diversion from the absolute BIM pathway, which would be far better represented as a ‘Model of Information’ rather than a model of a building.
 If the acronym was not invented by a 3D building modelling software company, just perhaps it might have not been quite so misleading.
-There have been a raft of alternatives to “BIM”, but my favourite has to be just a one word change to ‘Construction Information Modelling’; a more accurate descriptor, but then again you can perm any eight of your own from ten.
+There has been a raft of alternatives to “BIM”, but my favourite has to be just a one-word change to ‘Construction Information Modelling’; a more accurate descriptor, but then again you can perm any eight of your own from ten.

 The Have No’s

 The shear numbers of architects, technologists, consultants and SME builders and sub-contractors dominate their own end of the construction industry.
-Many are laid down with one of those sleepy dinosaurs, or adopt the stance that there would be limited, if any ROI on an investment made on what amounts to ‘Technology’.
-A contract administrator walking onto site with his or her drawings stored on an iPad, is guaranteed to cause a raised eyebrow.
-I know this, because the wind changed and a couple of joiners have never looked quite the same since that event took place!!!
+Many are laid down with one of those sleepy dinosaurs, or adopt the stance that there would be limited if any ROI on an investment made on what amounts to ‘Technology’.
+A contract administrator walking onto site with his or her drawings stored on an iPad is guaranteed to cause a raised eyebrow.
+I know this because the wind changed and a couple of joiners have never looked quite the same since that event took place!!!